mbernste/mbernste.github.io/_posts/2020-11-27-gaussian_mixture_model_em.md

 Maximum-likelihood estimation for GMM's via expectation-maximization
 --------------

 The EM algorithm is a natural choice for performing maximum likelihood estimation for a GMM's parameters because the algorithm is quite simple to implement.
+For a thorough discussion of the EM algorithm, see my [previous blog post](https://mbernste.github.io/posts/em/).
 First, let's state the algorithm and then we will derive it.

 **E-Step**